CostardRouge/BackgroundVideoChangeOnElementOver/README.md

 Element options list
 * data-video-name : video source name (declared in the init part)
 * data-video-position : video positions in seconds ("3, 8")
 * data-video-audio-volume : audio volume (from 0 to 100)
-* data-video-audio-volume : audio volume (from 0 to 100)

 #### 3. Init the lib